apache/incubator-kie-tools/bddframework/smoke/README.md

 Smoke tests are using [Cucumber](https://cucumber.io/) and [Gherkin syntax](https://cucumber.io/docs/gherkin).

-Ti is using the [Godog](https://github.com/DATA-DOG/godog) framework.
+It is using the [Godog](https://github.com/DATA-DOG/godog) framework.

 ### Configuration